elegantchaos/Actions/README.md

     actionManager.nextResponder = NSApp.nextResponder
     NSApp.nextResponder = actionManager
+}
 ```

 ### Invocation

-Bind user interface objects to `performAction(_ sender: Any)`.
+Set the action of user interface objects to `performAction(_ sender: Any)`, and the target to the first responder.
 Set the identifier of the UI item to the identifier of the action you want to invoke.

 Alternatively, invoke an action directly with `actionManager.perform("MyAction")`.